sensejs/sensejs/README.md

 SENSE.JS is a flexible IoC Framework.

-This framework aims to provide an enterprise Typescript framework, based on [inversify-js] to provide the ability of Dependency Injection, providing common components for web application development like HTTP support while keep extensibility to make end-user fit their own need.
+This project aims to provide an enterprise Typescript framework,  providing common components for web application development like HTTP support while keep extensibility to make end-user fit their own need.